EUROPEAN CIVIL AVIATION CONFERENCE - CONFÉRENCE EUROPÉENNE DE L'AVIATION CIVILE

 ECAC aviation security audits are conducted based on an approved Audit Methodology.

 Participation in the Audit Programme is entirely voluntary and starts with a Memorandum of Understanding between ECAC and each participating State.
 The audits are based on interviews, the review of documentation and thorough on-site observations.
-In accordance with the recent changes to the ECAC Audit Methodology, the Member States can decide to be subject to either a comprehensive audit covering all Doc 30 recommendations, or a thematic audit focusing on a particular area of aviation security.
+In accordance with the ECAC Audit Methodology, the scope of the audits may vary from an audit of all Doc 30 Recommendations at both national and airport level, to a thematic audit focusing on one or more domains (e.g. airport security, cargo security).
+Member States can also benefit from a security audit of the Appropriate Authority.
+Its main objective is to verify whether the existing national legislation and procedures allow Member States to efficiently perform their oversight functions in the field of aviation security.
+Initial and follow-up audits are conducted, and States provide Action Plans to address deficiencies identified.

 Programme statistics since its inception:

-• 185 audits conducted in 43 Member States
+• 193 audits conducted in 43 Member States

 • 170 auditors trained during 32 training and certification sessions

-• 35 certified auditors currently active, and
+• 15 certified auditors, and

 Catalogue of ECAC security audit and capacity-building activities